 These days being frugal isn’t something that comes naturally to most of us.

 Yes, we can be frugal, and yes, we can save money, but it doesn’t happen naturally or easily.
-And it’s often because we HAVE to be, due to stretched finances.
+It’s often because we HAVE to be, due to stretched finances.

 And your money situation is telling you that not only do you need to be frugal, it would be best to be so for a long time.